 Use of Excel data import functionality

-The CSV data can be imported into Excel without changing the regional settings.
+The CSV data can be imported into Microsoft Excel without changing the regional settings.
 For this purpose text import function can be used in the application.
+Please note that the steps presented below may differ between different versions of Microsoft Excel and Office suits running on different operating systems (Microsoft Windows or Apple OS X).

 Open Microsoft Excel with a blank spreadsheet.